 It is so heart-warming to see how these new offerings begin to reveal themselves and unfold into my practice.

 I am excited to share these new ways to work with like-hearted people--the seekers who want to dive deep into their "stuff" and take from it the nuggets that allow them to live the fullest expression of who they are.
 Those who take time for themselves and making self-care a priority because we all need as much as we can get.
 Folks who recognize the sacred in the work along with the humor and light-heartedness of the journey, aware of the path as an expression of light and dark, contraction and expansion, and doing and being--who hold love at the core of decision and action.

 I will draw out, enhance, boost, raise, elevate, unwind, guide, and spark transformation in and around you.

-And I absolutely look forward to supporting your journey in whatever way that I can to help you Reclaim your Whole Self.
+And I absolutely look forward to supporting your journey in whatever way that I can to help you reclaim wholeness.